How to be a Great Test Knitter

 Remember to critique the actually item as well as the pattern itself.

 And there you have it.
 Don’t be scared, just go for it the next time you see a test knit you’d be interested in participating in.
-I advertise in my Ravelry group, in some of the other Raverly groups for test knitting, on my Facebook page and my Instagram too.
-So keep your eyes peeled to jump in on the next one.
+I advertise via my mailing list for test knitting, and sometimes on my Facebook page and my Instagram if I need extra testers.
+So sign up and jump in on the next one.
+Just signing up does not mean you have to test for me.
+It's a great way to see what is coming up.

 Just remember these 8 golden rules and I’ll always be glad to have you back!